Ballayage Hair vs Ombre Hair

 How about Ombre?

-Where Balayage is a technique, Ombre refers to the style.
+Where Balayage is a technique, Ombrée hair refers to the colour and style.

 French for “shadow” or “to fade”, to create an Ombre result, colourists use the Balayage ‘sweeping’ technique; however, instead of adding tonal highlights to just small sections of the hair, with Ombre, all the ends are coloured into a lighter shade than your base to produce a seamless, yet more dramatic effect where the transition from the darker roots and light ends is shorter.
-Ombre styles can be done with any colour combination— blondes, browns, reds, or distinctive colours like pink, blue, green or purple.Where Balayage is a technique, Ombre refers to the style.
+Ombre styles can be done with any cutting and colouring combination— blonde hair, browns, reds, rose gold or distinctive colours like pink, blue, green or purple.Where Balayage is a technique, Ombre refers to the style.